vshesh/glue/README.md

 ```

 I'll leave CriticSub as an exercise for the reader.
 It fits in a similar vein
 as the Link component.
-There are a whole bunch of examples that allow you to
+There is an example section that discusses some
+common architectures of these components and how they could fit together.

 `MirrorInlineFrame` is a helper function I provide for you, which is written
 to simply writing a parser for an element with one group in which the start